-	Norway has the highest share of electricity produced from renewable sources in Europe, and the lowest emissions from the power sector.
-At the beginning of 2018, the installed capacity of the Norwegian power supply system was 33755 MW, and normal annual production was 147 TWh.
-Norway is developing more renewable power production capacity than it has for decades.
-Norway's power market is expected to grow at a CAGR of more than 2% during the forecast period.
-The growth is anticipated on account of a rising population, development of power generation systems, spurred by increasing demand for electricity in the country.
+Over the medium term, factors like a rising population, and the development of power generation systems, are spurred by increasing demand for electricity in the country.
 The phasing out of coal-based power plants in the country, which had a major effect on demand for power plants, continues to promote the use of renewable power sources.
-However, stringent government regulations and project delays are expected to hinder the growth of the market studied in the coming years.
+However, stringent government regulations and project delays are expected to hinder the growth of the market studied during the forecast period.

-	The rapidly increasing generation capacity, mostly from hydropower is expected to increase the grid connectivity.
-This, in turn, is expected to provide significant opportunities for power sector in the country in the coming future.
+The rapidly increasing generation capacity, mostly from hydropower, is expected to increase grid connectivity.
+This, in turn, is expected to provide significant opportunities for the power sector in the country in the future.

 Hydropower accounts for most of the Norwegian power generation.
-As of 2019, Norway has more than 1660 hydropower plants, which account for 32592 MW of total installed capacity.
+As of 2021, Norway has around 1660 hydropower plants, which account for 34813 MW of total installed capacity.

-	By the geographic factors and hydro potential, the hydropower sector is expected to continue its dominance in the market during the forecast period.
+Due to the geographic factors and hydro potential, the hydropower sector is expected to continue its dominance in the market studied during the forecast period.

 To understand key trends, Download Sample Report

 Renewable Potential is Expected to Drive the Market